larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So anyway, I think that that's what it was.
 His he attempted to do some stuff.

-### 36-wireforks
+### 36-wireforks /

-OK now here is this wire for us.
+OK now here is this wireforks.
-This is on the color display on the 36.
+This is on the color display...

+*This is on the 36?*

 Yeah, this this is one of the
-things that kind of displays that you could do on this color display, which it was good for us is basically making a fireworks display, and so it's so again the world at this time is still playing completely in print on paper and MIT labs.
+things, the kind of displays that you could do on this color display, which it was good for.
+It's basically making a fireworks display, and so it's...

+*So again the world at
+this time is still playing completely in print on paper and MIT labs.
 (70:39)
-I'm beginning to develop this
+are beginning to develop this
-whole business of well I guess in some way actually.
+whole business of screen...*

+Well I guess in some way, actually...

+*Tektronix was years later.*

-Maybe this this color display as I described was was given to MIT as a hand me down six or eight years after it had been built it from deck deck deck had built these two things in the early PDP one days but deck at that time was all MIT people.
+This color display as I
+described it was given to MIT as a hand-me-down six or eight years after it had been built.

+*From who?*

+From DEC.
+DEC had built these two things in the early PDP-1 days.

+*But DEC
+at that time was all MIT people.
 (71:08)
-They roll out the door they roll into into deck right?
+They roll out the door, they roll into DEC right?*

-No. Well, I mean I, there's a lot, but I wouldn't, you know it was.
-It was, you know,
-those are close connection, but it wasn't.
-Well, it was a separate company too.
+No. Well, I mean, there's a lot, but I wouldn't, you know it was, you know, those are close connections, but it wasn't, well, it was a separate company too.

-I mean, it was it wasn't
-a very close connection.
+*It was a very close connection.*

-Pretty close I would say.
+Pretty close, I would say.
-Well, it was close enough that they gave MIT their number 3 PDP one for example and then and then us.
+Well, it was close enough that they gave MIT their number 3 PDP-1 for example, and then, and then us, we...

-(71:38)
+*(71:38)
-They got the first one, it was number 3.
+They got the first one, it was number 3.*

-It was actually the first one and then there was one given to BBN ever sold to BBN.
+It was actually the first one and then there was one given to BBN, sold to BBN.
-In this ours was actually the first one that was in the final configuration.
+And ours was actually the first one that was in the final configuration.
-If you look at the pictures of the PDP one, the blue thing with the with dancing the MIT was the first of those, the.
+If you look at the pictures of the PDP-1, the blue thing with the fancy... the MIT one was the first of those.
 (72:03)
-Two earlier ones were sort of a desktop configuration that would look completely different, but it was the same machine, but maybe three became the actual production format of the action.
+Two earlier ones were sort of a desktop configuration that would look completely different, but it was the same machine, but...

+*But the model three became the actual production format of the machine.*

+But anyway, after...

+*Like fireworks?*

-But anyway, after like fireworks, yeah, that's what this is.
+Yeah, that's what this is.
 This is fireworks on the color display.
-But anyway, you get to the question of what you're displaying out.
+But anyway, you get to the question of what you're displaying.
-I I think we were able to make a little bit.
+I think we were able to make a little bit of use here.
 (72:30)
-You see, this had being several years later and and this business about the PDP 10 but we had a K
-810 driving this color display.
-Very likely at this time so that was a much faster machine that was, you know, five microseconds per instruction.
+You see, this had been several years later, and this business about the PDP-10... we had a KA10 driving this color display very likely at this time.
+So that was a much faster machine that was, you know, five microseconds per instruction, average.
-Average and mean that it was made by using flip chips and it had it had an integrated circuit.
+And it was made
+by using flip chips and
+it had an integrated circuit.
-The fast accumulator's of the of the
+The fast accumulators of the
-PDP six of P10K10 were were 16 bits per per per chip and so you know instead of being a 19 inch relay rack that they.
+PDP-6, the PDP-10, KA10 were 16 bits per
+chip and so you know instead of being a 19 inch relay rack that the
 (73:13)
-Fast accumulator's were about 6 inches or so of a of a flip chip plug in, so you know this.
-Again, the serious.
+fast accumulators were about 6 inches or so of a flip chip plugin, you know.

+*This is again, the serious...*

-Beginnings of integration.
+The beginnings of integration.
-The very beginnings of integration as far as tech is concerned, all the logic was still discrete transistors, but it was sort of a second generation discrete transistor called Flip Flop opposed to the first generation.
+The very beginnings of integration as far as DEC is concerned.
+All the logic was still discrete transistors, but it was sort of a second generation discrete transistor called flip chips opposed to the first generation,
 (73:41)
-Discrete transistor called system modules.
+discrete transistors called system modules.
-The system modules where they
-know decade in the very original days was a module company.
+The system modules were, you know, know...
+DEC in the very original days was a module company.
-They weren't even the computer company they went into business making these modules so that had a a particular mechanical format and connector and everything called system modules and it kind of a a generalization of that was used for the pieces.
+They weren't even a computer company, they went into business making these modules, so that had a a particular mechanical format and connector and everything, called system modules, and kind of a generalization of that was used for the PDP-6.

 (74:04)
 Anyway, getting back to this point here.
-In the days of the PDP one,
+In the days of the PDP-1,
-I don't know what they did with it.
-I mean I was at deck and you know whatever customers they had but but with the PDP one they had even less opportunity to do anything interesting with this color display because not only was it incredibly slow, but they all got incredibly slow machines and so forth.
+I don't know what they did with them, it was at DEC and you know whatever customers they had, but with the PDP-1 they had even less opportunity to do anything interesting with this color display because not only was it incredibly slow, but they all got incredibly slow machines and so forth.
-We at least had a relatively faster cycles to be able to play with sprinkles and it was it was completely dependent on that.
+We at least had a relatively faster machine...

+*Cycles to be able to play with sprinkles.*

+And it was completely dependent on that,
 (74:34)
-In order to even just play
-a little bit of stuff.
+in order to even display a little bit of stuff.
-Even so, it was really just good for.
+Even so, it was really just good for making pictures.
-My pictures

-### 37-robot
+### 37-robot /

-but I'm going to.
+*I'm going to...*

 OK, we are now in 37.
-OK, this says ETL robot and this looks like this is not ours so we might be able to.
+OK, this says ETL robot and this looks like this is not ours.
+So we might be able to...
-Well, it's a post thing, it's not.
+Well, it's a post thing,
-It's not the same thing we've seen before.
+it's not the same thing we've seen before.
-It's it's an arm.
+It's an arm
 (75:00)
-It's on a post.
+that's on a post.
 It's not ours.
-He has a group in Switzerland, so.
+ETL is a group in Switzerland, so.
-But I don't know if it may have.
+But I don't know if it may have... it's also possible it may have something to do with Stanford.
-Pasta is also possible.
-Something to do with.
-Anyway,
-yeah, this this is stuff which.
+Anyway, yeah, this this is stuff which...

-So let's see.
-Patient polyhedrons using range?
+Is this... recognition of polyhedrons using rangefinder?
-Oh yeah, and it's oh he T
-also has a thing in Japan.
+Oh, and he also has this thing in Japan.

 (75:36)
-Yeah, so this is.
-Here's some Japanese writing,
-so this this is your phone.
+Yeah, so this is, here's some Japanese writing, so this is Japan.
+This is...

-This is so we want to either lose want to label.
-It definitely is.
-A farmer is not MIT film, right?
+*So we want to either lose or want to label it.
+Definitely foreign, not MIT film, right?*

 Alright, so that's 37.

-And have TTL for this still around right?
-They get their phone.
+*And are ETL from this still around?
+They may eventually get their film back.*

 (76:07)
-There's a few people that were here and then and and went back to there
+There's a few people that were here and then, and went back to there.

 ### 38-robot

-and maybe now this is also
+And maybe now this is also
 something I'm pretty sure this is.
-Stanford might be Sri,
+Stanford might be SRI,
 but this is a number 38 and
 assembly task where there is
 some kind of a generator and.